wenwkich/graphrag-ollama-config/README.md

 ## Environment
 I'm using Ollama (llama3) on Windows and LM Studio (nomic-text-embed) for text embeddings

-Please don't use WSL because it will have issues connecting to the service on Windows (LM studio)
+Please don't use WSL because it will have issues connecting to the services on Windows (LM studio)

 ## Steps
 First, activate the conda enviroment